 Stem Cell Therapy May Be The Cure For Spinal Cord Injury

-A stem cell treatment which is in primary stages of trials, has proved effective in treatment of spinal cord injury when using non-donor stem cells.
+A stem cell treatment which is in primary stages of trials, has proved effective in treatment when using non-donor stem cells.

 Using stem cell therapy where the stem cells haven’t been donated mean they are more likely to be accepted by the patient when they are injected.